Updated September 2014

 Strengthening the Health Care Workforce

-- 1 KU Medical Center graduate lives and/or practices in Phillips County.
+- 3 KU Medical Center graduates live and/or practice in Phillips County.

 Advancing Health Care Access

-- 2 Phillips County residents saw KU Medical Center health care providers via telemedicine, an interactive video technology that connects providers and patients when distance separates the two, in 2012.
+- 37 Phillips County residents saw KU Medical Center health care providers via telemedicine, an interactive video technology that connects providers and patients when distance separates the two, in FY14.
 These services are provided through the University of Kansas Center for Telemedicine and Telehealth.